Georgia construction workers find roughly 1,000 human teeth hidden inside wall

 MUSIC VIDEO SHOOT WITH REPLICA AR-15S CAUSES PANIC IN LOS ANGELES

-A picture of the teeth shared on Facebook had nearly 1,000 shares as of Wednesday morning.
+A picture of the teeth posted to Facebook had nearly 1,000 shares as of Wednesday morning.

-A spokesperson for the Lowndes County Historical Society and Museum did not immediately respond to Fox News request for comment Wednesday.